 Branding is ubiquitous.
 Even supermarket value lines have recognisable branding.
 Therefore as Kotler and Armstrong point out, the practice of branding "is endowing products and services with the power of a brand."
 And because people are susceptible to emotion and suggestion, this power is enormous.

-Why is library branding so important?
+Why is library branding critical to success?

 Brandingmag states that branding is critical because of the impact it makes on your organisation.
 Although I am talking about services within an organisation in this post, your own internal brand or outward ‘face’ has to be recognisable to your end-users.
 Customer awareness and increased visibility of your information service brand ensures familiarity, respect, and trust.